gpuweb/WSL/Spec/source/index.rst

 #.
 Check that the behaviours of the last such body does not include Fallthrough
 #.
 Make a set of behaviours that is the union of the behaviours of all of these bodies
 #.
 Check that this set contains neither Nothing, nor a Return of a pointer type, nor a Return of an array reference type
 #.
+If Fallthrough is in this set, remove it
-Remove Break and Fallthrough from this set (if they are in it) and add Nothing
+#.
+If Break is in this set, remove it and add Nothing
 #.
 Then the switch statement is well-typed, and its behaviours is this last set

 .. math::